martiniantaylor/ICES_sea_bass/README.md

 ***

-# 12b_bayescan_V2.R
+## 12b_bayescan_V2.R

+## Overview

-This project uses BayeScan to detect outliers in SNP data from Atlantic and Mediterranean sea bass populations.
+This script uses BayeScan to detect outliers in SNP data from Atlantic and Mediterranean sea bass populations.
 The script processes the data, runs BayeScan, performs convergence diagnostics, and visualizes the results.

 ## Required Files